syimhub/G04_42/README.md

 2. **Open Project in Android Studio**
    - Once cloned, open **Android Studio → File → Open → Select cloned project directory**.
-   - Let Gradle sync complete.
+   - Wait for Gradle sync to complete.

 3. **Configure Firebase in Android Studio**
-   - This project uses direct Firebase database URLs, so `google-services.json` is **not required**.
+   - This project uses **direct Firebase database URLs**, so `google-services.json` is **not required**.
-   - Verify that the Firebase database URLs in the code (e.g., `UserDashboardActivity.java`) and any java files that includes the database URLs match your Firebase Realtime Database
+   - Verify that the Firebase URLs in Java files (e.g., `UserDashboardActivity.java`) match your Firebase Realtime Database.
    - No further configuration of `google-services.json` is needed.

 4. **Build and Run the App**